-The Statement of Net Position reports CMTA's assets, deferred outflows and liabilities and deferred inflows, with the difference between the two reported as net position.
+The Statements of Net Position reports CMTA's assets and deferred outflows, as well as liabilities and deferred inflows, with the difference between the two reported as net position.
 This is a measure of financial position, which can indicate financial condition improvement or deterioration from year to year.

-The Statement of Revenue, Expenses and Changes in Net Position present information showing how CMTA's net position changed during the fiscal year.
-Operating revenue consists of transportation fares, contract revenue and rail freight fees.
-Other non-operating revenue includes a one percent sales and use tax which comprises 72.9% of all revenues in FY2019, and 68.1% of all revenues in FY2018 as well as investment income, other income and operating contributions.
-Operating expenses include providing bus service, commuter rail service, maintenance, security and administration for CMTA.
+The Statements of Revenue, Expenses, and Changes in Net Position present information showing how CMTA's net position changed during the fiscal year.
+Operating revenue consists of transportation fares, contract fare revenue, and rail freight fees.
+Other non-operating revenue includes a 1% sales and use tax which comprises 60.7% of all revenues in FY2020, and 72.9% of all revenues in FY2019, as well as investment income, other income and operating contributions.
+Operating expenses include providing bus service, demand response, commuter rail service, maintenance, security, and administration for CMTA.
 Non-operating expenses include funding for regional mobility projects.